AllskyTeam/allsky/README.md

 ```

 ### On a different machine
-If you want to host the website on a _different_ machine, like in this [example](http://www.thomasjacquin.com/allsky), download the source files from this repository: [https://github.com/thomasjacquin/allsky-website.git](https://github.com/thomasjacquin/allsky-website.git).
+If you want to host the website on a _different_ machine, like in this [example](http://www.thomasjacquin.com/allsky), see [this Wiki page](https://github.com/thomasjacquin/allsky/wiki/Installation-Tips#install-the-web-interface-on-a-remote-machine).

 ### Website settings
 Once you've installed the website, either on your Pi or another machine, look at the descriptions of the settings on the [allsky-website Settings page](https://github.com/thomasjacquin/allsky/wiki/allsky-website-Settings).